Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 - All net supply airflows in tests used to meet SRE and fan efficacy requirements must be within 10% of each other;

 - ENERGY STAR certification is determined by NRCan based on the actual energy performance results as presented in the certified lab report submitted to NRCan.

 - Actual energy performance results will be added to the NRCan energy efficiency ratings databases, including the Searchable product list.

 To assure quality, the following requirement must be met for an ENERGY STAR certified H/ERV:

 Warranty: Participant shall provide a minimum one-year warranty.

-Picture diagram-type installation instructions shall be included with each certified H/ERV.
 The instructions shall indicate the following: